TN 20 (06-18)

 B. Residents of public institutions

-We do not consider certain categories of applicants, recipients, or households living in a facility, shelter, or other type of housing residents of an institution.
-For more information about applicants, recipients, or households excluded from the “resident rule,” see SI 01801.030B.2. in this subsection.
+We do not consider certain categories of individuals or households living in a facility, shelter, or other type of housing, residents of an institution.
+For more information about individuals or households excluded from the “resident rule,” see SI 01801.040B.2. in this subsection.

 1. Prerelease provision